Call (888) 883-2483

 How Often Does the VA Re-evaluate Disability Ratings?

-At the Berry Law Firm, we believe Veterans who have risked their lives for their country should continue to receive the full benefits they’ve been promised to help them live with their service-related disabilities.
-With that in mind, we want to help you understand how to review exams work so that you don’t get blindsided and lose any of your disability payment.
+At Berry Law Firm, we believe Veterans who have risked their lives for their country should continue to receive the full benefits the VA has promised them.
+These benefits can help Veterans live with their service-related disabilities and take care of their families.

 How Often Do Veterans Attend VA Medical Review Examination?